 What is a Regional Carrier?

 Before we get into anything, let’s talk about what a regional carrier is.
 In a nutshell, a regional carrier is a smaller shipping carrier that only services a specific area (aka a region).
 The main goal of regional carriers is to focus on a smaller geographical network to offer direct-to-consumer delivery that is sometimes both cheaper and faster than what the major carriers offer.
-As a result, more eCommerce brand have partnered with them in recent years.
+As a result, more eCommerce brands have partnered with them in recent years.

 A few examples of regional carriers are OnTrac, LaserShip, and GSO.
 If you’ve ever ordered anything online, there’s a good chance that a regional carrier brought it to your door!
 For instance, Lasership handles the majority of last-mile delivery for Amazon parcels in the Northeast part of the United States.